 “Noor” or نور = “light” in Arabic.

-Speaking to audiences about her many ventures, those professional and personal, social and political, has resulted in Noor Tagouri’s massive success as an in-demand keynote speaker.
-Since 2012, Noor has toured internationally at hundreds of venues, sharing her positivity as she distributes tools her audiences can use to breakdown barriers and change their lives.
-Noor has featured at SXSW, TEDx, Create & Cultivate, and New York Fashion Week.
+Speaking to audiences about her many ventures, those professional and personal, social and political, has resulted in Noor’s success as a keynote speaker.
+Since 2012, Noor has toured internationally at hundreds of universities and venues, sharing tools her audiences can use to break down barriers and change their lives.
+Noor has featured at Cannes Lions, SXSW, TEDx, and New York Fashion Week.
 Noor’s influence can be summed-up in two words: innovative storytelling.
 But her effect is impossible to quantify.

 From viral stories, to global speaking tours, to releasing her own line of fashion, Noor is raising the bar every step of the way.
-Calvin Klein, GAP, Herbal Essences and Reebok are a few of the many brands looking to Noor to bring the human side back to marketing.
-Noor’s consistency, transparency, and philanthropy have given her a platform with hundreds of thousands of loyal supporters trusting her to tell the story right.
-Noor Tagouri is, quite literally, changing the face of journalism– one story at a time.
+Burberry, Calvin Klein, Marriott, and Revlon are a few of the many brands turning to Noor to tell the story right.
+Noor’s consistency, transparency, and philanthropy have given her a platform with hundreds of thousands of loyal supporters trusting her integrity across platforms.
+Noor Tagouri is literally changing the face of journalism — one story at a time.

 “As a badass activist with a passion for demanding change and asking the right questions, accompanied by beauty-ad-campaign looks, Tagouri forces us to ask ourselves why we have such a hard time wrapping our minds around a young woman who consciously covers her head and won’t take no for an answer.”